 Using detailed micro data, we document that households often use "stimulus'' checks to pay down debt, especially those with low net wealth-to-income ratios.
 To rationalize these facts, we introduce a borrowing price schedule into an otherwise standard incomplete markets model.
 Because interest rates rise with debt, borrowers have increasingly larger incentives to use an additional dollar to reduce debt service payments rather than consume.
 Using our calibrated model, we then study whether and how this marginal propensity to repay debt (MPRD) alters the aggregate implications of fiscal transfers.
 We uncover a trade-off between stimulus and insurance, as high--debt individuals gain considerably from transfers, but consume relatively little immediately.
 We show how this mechanism can lower short-run fiscal multipliers, but sustain aggregate consumption for longer.

 This paper presents empirical evidence on the nature of idiosyncratic shocks to firms and discusses its role for firm behavior and aggregate fluctuations.
-We document that firm-level sales and productivity are hit by heavy-tailed shocks and follow a nonlinear stochastic process, thus departing from the canonical linear AR(1).
+We document that firm-level sales and productivity are hit by heavy-tailed shocks, mostly unexplained by observable factors, and follow a nonlinear stochastic process, thus departing from the canonical linear AR(1).
 We estimate a state-of-the-art model to flexibly capture the rich dynamics uncovered in the data and characterize the drivers of nonlinear persistence and non-Gaussian shocks.
-We show that these features are crucial to get empirically plausible volatility and persistence of micro-originated (granular) aggregate fluctuations.
+We show the role these features play in achieving empirically plausible volatility and persistence of micro-originated (granular) aggregate fluctuations.